Adobe Commerce and Magento Open Source use semantic versioning on the individual module level (for example

 - On an exceptional basis, breaking changes or additional patches or hotfixes may be released to address security or compliance issues and high-impact quality issues.
 On the module level, these are mostly PATCH-level changes; sometimes MINOR-level changes.

-These security patch releases can also include hotfixes required to address critical issues that affect the Magento application.
+These security patch releases can also include hotfixes required to address critical issues that affect the Adobe Commerce application.

-Hot fixes can contain backward incompatible changes.
+Hotfixes can contain backward incompatible changes.

 Individual patches do not contain backward incompatible changes.